 Many intended parents are becoming more interested in breast milk and even breastfeeding.
-There are many great benefits to breast milk; though, fed is always best.
-For intended parents seeking to use breast milk, there are typically three main options.
+There are many great benefits to breast milk, though, fed is always best.
+There are typically three main options for intended parents seeking to use breast milk.

 2. Induced lactation.
 Induced lactation is when an intended parent attempts to stimulate her breasts to produce milk so that she can breastfeed the baby herself.
 This option is not as common as the surrogate pumping providing the breast milk themselves.
 It also takes months of preparation and dedication to be able to produce breast milk.
 But many women have successfully done it.
 So, if you are considering induced lactation, now is the time to begin researching!

 3. Donor milk.
 If your surrogate is unwilling or unable to pump, you can also feed your baby with donor milk.
 You can work with either a private donor, like another surrogate, or a milk bank to access breast milk.
 The milk is tested and pasteurized, then packaged and frozen to be shipped to you.
 Some donor milk banks require a prescription for infants to receive donor milk, so keep this in mind when considering your options.